BridgesLab/CushingAcromegalyStudy/README.md

 ### deseq_analysis_outlier.Rmd

 This file performs the DESeq analysis both including and removing the one outlier patient who was accidentally included in the analysis.
+This script takes the files **data/processed/filtered_transcript_counts_table.csv.** and **data/raw/patient_sample_mapping.csv** and generages annoted DESeq results files for both cushing and acromegaly, as well as lists of statistically significant genes.

 3. goseq-analysis.Rmd
 4. heatmaps.Rmd